jqpe/figmaid/docs/src/readme.md

 3. If user uses one of these fonts get the file

-Figmaid is a workhorse.
+figmaid is a workhorse.
 It eats fonts and spits out their metadata simply by walking through your directories (platform defaults, and any you specify in [configuration](./configuration.md)), parses font tables and creates the index file.

 ## In practice